 - List of criteria for apartments for when we move

-- Moving checklist – things to do before a move
+- Moving checklist – a list of things to do before a move

 - Packing list – sorted by category: apparel, toiletries, make-up, medicine, papers, electronics, entertainment, etc. This list is best developed when you travel as you experience first-hand what you typically need and use

-- Pre-travel checklist – things I do before leaving for a trip
+- Pre-travel checklist – a list of things I do before leaving for a trip

 - List of places I have visited and those I want to visit